jjaxse2017/scorched-earth-3d/readme.md

 make install

+Run scorched3dc in the terminal to play the game (Configure with scorched3d first, you'll get errors during configure just hit continue)

+#the game expects the unzipped data files to be in /usr/local/games/scorched3d/share (copy the sourcecode data directory)

-#This is for the jackd... though sound seems to work in ubuntu without adding the following to /etc/security/limits.conf
+#This is for the jackd... though sound seems to work in ubuntu without doing the following:

+#add the following to /etc/security/limits.conf

 @audio - rtprio 99